Dirndl Dresses and Lederhose

 If you want to buy a traditional Bavarian dress I recommend to go to a shop that specializes in Trachtenkleidung.
 Ask the sales woman for help, because it has to fit like a glove!
 Tight and figure enhancing.

-But if you want to have it before your trip to Germany, there are some online stores around, that will over a wide variety of modern Dirndls.
-I.e. Stockerpoint Trachtenmode offers a huge variety and ships worldwide or you can buy it at Amazon.
+But if you want to have it before your trip to Germany, there are some online stores around, that offer a wide variety of modern Dirndls.
+Stockerpoint Trachtenmode is probably the best-known online shop with a huge variety of modestly priced Dirndl and Lederhose and ships worldwide or you can buy it at Amazon.

 Another great place to buy (online and offline) Dirndl and Lederhose is LODENFREY.
 They are the place to go, if you want your Tracht to be truly fashionable and high end in quality.
 A dirndl bought here is more expensive than at Stockerpoint Trachtenmode, but you know that you have an authentic Bavarian dress that lasts you a life time.